+Filter Drain Tubing A small hose is provided with each unit and can be run directly into a drain.
+This hose will prevent water and material trapped by the filter from being blown directly on to the floor.
+Using this hose/connection is strictly up to the user.
 OFF/CONTINUOUS/AUTO Selector Switch The control switch is used to run the oxygen generator and select the mode of operation desired.
 Naturally, in the OFF position, there is no power to the unit and the light inside the switch remains turned off.
-When the switch is turned one position clockwise, the " CONTINUOUS ' mode is selected and the unit will cycle regardless of whether or not oxygen is being drawn from the storage tank.
+When the switch is turned one position clockwise, the "CONTINUOUS' mode is selected and the unit will cycle regardless of whether or not oxygen is being drawn from the storage tank.
 The light inside the switch will glow as well.
-The advantage of operating in this mode is that oxygen will be available at a slightly higher pressure than in the " AUTO ' mode.
+The advantage of operating in this mode is that oxygen will be available at a slightly higher pressure than in the "AUTO' mode.
 The pressure level depends on the demand for oxygen.
 The disadvantage to operating in this mode is that your compressor will be used more.
-Turning the switch further clockwise places the generator in the "AUTO " mode.
+Turning the switch further clockwise places the generator in the "AUTO' mode.
 In this mode, a pressure switch is engaged to sense the oxygen storage tank pressure.
 Once that pressure reaches about 60 psi (4.1 bar) , the generator will stop cycling.
 When the pressure in the storage tank falls to about 45 psi (3.1 bar) , the generator will begin to cycle again attempting to refill the storage tank.
 While in this mode, the light inside the control switch will glow whenever the unit is cycling.
-Feed Air Pressure Gauge This gauge indicates the pressure of the air supplied to the sieve beds after it has been regulated and filtered.
-While the generator is cycling, this gauge should vary between 35 psi (2.4 bar) and 70 psi (4.8 bar) .
-Oxygen Pressure Gauge This gauge indicates the pressure of oxygen in the storage tank.
-While this level can vary between 0 psi and 65 psi (4.5 bar) , it should remain between 40 psi (2.8 bar) and 65 psi (4.5 bar) during normal operation, except when the unit is started and it needs to fill the storage tank which takes a few minutes.
+Power Cord The power cord is designed for use on 115 VAC/60 Hz electrical systems and comes with a three-pronged ground fault protected plug.
+For 230 VAC , a plug of local configuration will need to be installed by the end-user.
 Oxygen Outlet The oxygen outlet connection is on the right hand side of the machine.
 There is an appropriately sized fitting to which the green interconnecting oxygen hose assembly should be attached.
 This oxygen hose assembly has a female threaded fitting that swivels on each end of it.
 The other side of this oxygen hose assembly should be connected to the inlet fitting of the oxygen storage tank.
 If the storage tank was purchased from OGSI , it will have an appropriately sized fitting in place for this connection.
 If the tank was not purchased from OGSI , you must ensure that it has the appropriate size fitting to accept the hose assembly.
 Hours Meter The hours meter shows how long the unit has been running.
 This helps indicate when service intervals are due.